nmarus/docker-haproxy-certbot/README.md

 # HAProxy with Certbot

-Docker Container with haproxy, certbot, cron, and supervisord configured for haproxy SSL termination while providing an automated "Let's Encrypt" cert renewal.
-Once a cert is added, it will automatically be renewed with no further interaction.
+Docker Container with haproxy and certbot.
+Haproxy is setup to use a 0 downtime reload method that queses requests when the Haproxy service is bounced as new certificates are  added or existing certificates refreshed.

 #### Usage

 First some terminology...
 HAProxy is a reverse proxy load balancer among other things.
-Let's Encrypt is a service that allows the creation and renewal of SSL certificates at no cost.
+Let's Encrypt is a service that allows the creation and renewal of SSL certificates at no cost through an API and with automatic authentication.
 Certbot is a Linux CLI tool for interfacing with the Let's Encrypt API.

 Certbot contains it's own http/https server and handles the authorization process from Let's Encrypt.
-This container is setup using HAProxy to redirect the Let's Encrypt callbacks to the certbot http server and all other requests to the backend server.
-This configuration of HAProxy is also setup to do all the SSL termination so that your backend server(s) do not require a SSL configuration or certificates to be installed.
+This container is setup using HAProxy to redirect the Let's Encrypt callbacks (authentication) to the certbot http server while all other requests are directed to the backend server(s).
+This configuration of HAProxy is also setup todo all the SSL termination so that your backend server(s) do not require a SSL configuration or certificates to be installed.

 In order to use this in your environment, you must point all your SSL enabled domains to the IP Address of this container.
 This means updating the A Records for these domains with your DNS Provider.
-This includes the website name and all alternate names (i.e. example.com and www.example.com) to point to the haprox-certbot host.
-After this is setup, an inbound request for your website is initially received by HA Proxy.
-If the request is part of the Let's Encrypt authentication process, it will redirect that traffic to the local instance of certbot.
-Otherwise it  will pass through the request to a backend server (or servers) through the use of HAProxy ACLs.
+This includes the website name and all alternate names (i.e. example.com and www.example.com).
+After this is setup, an inbound request for your website(s) is initially received by HA Proxy.
+If the request is part of the Let's Encrypt authentication process, it will redirect that traffic to the local instance of certbot which is running on internal container ports 8080 and 8443.
+Otherwise it will pass through the request to a backend server (or servers) as defined in the haproxy.cfg file.
 The details of HAProxy setup are out of the scope for this README, but some examples are included below to get you started.

-#### Create Container
+## Setup and Create Container

 This will create the haproxy-certbot container.
 Note that only the inbound ports for 80 and 443 are exposed.